 Stripes are very much a solid look this summer.
 But when it comes to the humble stripes, learning your lines is a crucial business.
 Do you vertical?
 Horizontal?
 And how many colours?
 Quite honestly it’s a minefield.
 But luckily your boys here at Average Joes are here to help.
 And by the end of reading you should a) have some inspiration and b) hopefully know where to draw the line on stripes.
 So without further ado, here’s our guide to wearing stripes this summer.

 The ocean’s waves have long been an inspiration for some of menswear’s longest lasting trends.
-From pea coats to the humble beanie hat, nautical garments have almost been an obsession for the industry.
-But nothing says summer boating in Venice quite like a striped t-shirt/shirt.
+From pea coats to the humble beanie hat, nautical garments have almost been an obsession for the industry with French labels especially nailing the look.
+But nothing says summer boating on the Riviera quite like a striped t-shirt/shirt.
 It’s a summer staple, and all you need for a successful look is to pair it with some Ray-Bans.

 Mix and Match

 Now it’s written in the Old Testament (probably) that you should never mix your stripes, and you definitely should never combine the vertical and the horizontal in the same outfit.
 But we say go bold or go home.
 It’s a tricky tightrope but mixing your stripes can really work if done properly.
 Alternating the width of your stripes is probably the simplest and best way to do this, especially with a tee/shirt combination or a shirt/sweater pairing.
 It can also have the added luxury of being the perfect work-to-play outfit when a blazer is thrown over the top.

 Now you’ve mastered the way of the stripes, it’s time to nail down the hues.
 Balancing a palette on one garment is no easy business and to be honest you’re going to have to trust your instinct.
 Just know, the multi-tone tactic is more than acceptable and you’ll even be respected for it.
 Our tip; don’t shy away and go for at least one vivid tone.